 Students checked out the gallery exhibit and learned about the Carnival tradition around the world and Mardi Gras here in the U.S. They sang “Iko Iko,” a song about the Mardi Gras Indians in New Orleans and learned about Carlotta Bonnecaze, New Orleans’ first female Mardi Gras parade costume designer, who worked from 1884-1892.
 Students created their own designs inspired by Bonnecaze’s style.

-There are no photos with those IDs or post 9454 does not have any attached images!
 Students also learned about the contemporary constume designer from Trinidad and Tobago, Peter Minshall, who has designed costumes for countless Carnival parades as well as for three Olympics Opening Ceremonies.
 They worked with large movements to create big costume designs inspired by Minshall’s work.

-There are no photos with those IDs or post 9454 does not have any attached images!
 Visit YIA Gallery with your class or youth group.
 Free tours are available by appointment only, so contact us!